Norma Redfearn

-Early life
+Early life and career

 Redfearn was born in Wallsend.
 The daughter of a shipyard worker, she graduated with a BPhil from Newcastle University.

-Teaching career

 Redfearn had a 30-year career in primary and secondary education.
 After a variety of teaching jobs, she left Wharrier Street Juniors in June 1986, where she was deputy head, to head West Walker Primary School, east of Newcastle upon Tyne.
 She stayed there until July 2000.
 In June 1989 the school won an award from the Royal Institute of British Architects for its playground design, presented to Redfearn and a pupil by Charles III. then the Prince of Wales.
 In 1997, she became the first headteacher to receive the prize for Public Management Leadership from the Office for Public Management.